Current issues in pensions

 • how the relationships between advisers, trustees and sponsors and the valuation process itself have evolved to meet the requirements of the new regime

 Speakers: Lorna Johns is joined by Martin McNamara, an actuary at The Pensions Regulator.
-He will give his view on how they are seeing schemes adapt under the new regime along with the new reporting requirements.
+He will give his view on how they are seeing schemes approach the new regime.

 This is an interactive session designed to encourage active participation from attendees.
 The talk will be followed by a Q&A segment within the allocated time, allowing you to engage directly with the speaker and delve deeper into the topic.